amnesica/BelugaProject/README.md

 The ISS (International Space Station) is displayed by default with information from the ["Where the ISS at?"
 API](https://wheretheiss.at/w/developer).

 Ships (AIS messages) can be displayed from [aisstream.io](https://aisstream.io/).
 To use this feature you need an API key.
 Visit their site for more info.
-[VesselFinder](https://vesselfinder.com/) is used for ship images.
+[VesselFinder](https://vesselfinder.com/) is used for ship images (source is credited and link is provided).

 The Beluga Project uses aircraft icons from [this](https://github.com/RexKramer1/AircraftShapesSVG) repository by [RexKramer1](https://github.com/RexKramer1).
 3D models from [this](https://github.com/amnesica/BelugaProject-3D-Models) repository are used.